Luca-Panza/Zaprecall/README.md

 ***
 ## 🏁 Running the application

-This project was initialized with [Vite](https://github.com/vitejs/vite), so make sure you have the latest stable version of [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) running locally, also the project demo is being hosted by [Vercel](https://projeto9-zaprecall-seven-rho.vercel.app/).
+This project was initialized with [Vite](https://github.com/vitejs/vite), so make sure you have the latest stable version of [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) running locally, also the project demo is being hosted with [Vercel](https://projeto9-zaprecall-seven-rho.vercel.app/).

 First, clone this repository on your machine: